milo256/receval/README.md

 It also means that functions can only be called from inside of other functions.

-Execution starts at the main function.
+Execution starts by calling `main`.
 Main is a function that is called `main`, takes no arguments, and returns an int.

 ```